frictionlessdata/frictionless-py/docs/tutorials/schemes/stream-tutorial.md

 ## Reading Stream Data

 > It's recommended to open files in byte-mode.
-If it's opened in text-mode, Frictionless will try re-open it in byte-mode.
+If the file is opened in text-mode, Frictionless will try to re-open it in byte-mode.

-You can read Stream using `Package/Resource` or `Table` API, for example:
+You can read Stream using `Package/Resource` or `Table` [API](/docs/references/api-reference), for example:

 ```python title="Python"
 from frictionless import Resource